frosty-cell/frosty-cell/README.md

 Student
 -------------------------------------------------------

-I am currently seeking an internship opportunity in the field of software engineering for the months of April to May.
+I am currently seeking an internship opportunity in the field of software engineering.
 I am eager to learn and gain firsthand experience in the software engineering industry.
 Thank you in advance.

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [kittiphatism@gmail.com](mailto:kittiphatism@gmail.com)